valeriapolozun/udacity_operationalizing_ML/README.md

 ## Screen Recording

-Under the following link you can find the screen recording to project: https://youtu.be/bh75eOdGMfo
+Under the following link you can find the screen recording about the project: https://youtu.be/bh75eOdGMfo

+A screen recording showing how we interact with an API of a deployed ML model: https://youtu.be/E6nRk0yP11A

 ## Further improvement possibilities for the project